jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 Task: Implement Explode()

-Hint: Use a 2D circle raycast (https://docs.unity3d.com/ScriptReference/Physics2D.CircleCast.html) to detect if the player is within the *explosionRadius*
+Hint: Use a 2D circle raycast (https://docs.unity3d.com/ScriptReference/Physics2D.CircleCast.html) to detect if the player is within the *explosionRadius*.
-The raycast returns an array of RaycastHit2D which can thought of as game objects and hold the basic properties such as *transform*.
+The raycast returns an array of RaycastHit2D which can thought of as game objects and hold the same basic properties such as *transform*.